devsigner-sunny/note/drupal_module.md

 #then, make sure to commit the change of configuration

 #or you can use deploy, it will do everything including flush cache
 drush deploy

+#whenever you update the drupal module(upgrade or downgrade), do update the database
+drush updb
 ```

 ## When your module not working properly